 Okay, so we’re all guilty of these, or similar, in one way or another but how do we get around it??
 Here are some ideas to consider that I find useful:

 - STOP JUGGLING – You will inevitably be drawn back into to quagmire of multitasking and when you do, take a short break from everything!
 Allow your mind to re-focus.
-Does your roof have a leak?
-Call up the pros to get it addressed, so you don’t have to stress out over it and focus on your real tasks.
-Hiring a local roofing company with high reviews on Angies List or Porch will usually be a wise idea.
+If needs to, call on the pros to get it addressed, so you don’t have to stress out over it and focus on your real tasks.

 - PRIORITISE – Evaluate and if it’s important enough for you to do, you’ll find a way.
 If we don’t care, we’ll keep putting it off.
 Go through your tasks and prioritise them, starting with the most important.